 When you lose a close family member or relative, it can feel as though the world is ending.
 However, it is up to you to take action and demand the liable party be brought to justice for their negligent or harmful acts.
-With help from a knowledgeable North Memphis wrongful death attorney at Gatti, Keltner, Bienvenu & Montesi, PLC, you can get the most out of your claim.
+With help from a knowledgeable North Memphis personal injury lawyer at Gatti, Keltner, Bienvenu & Montesi, PLC, you can get the most out of your claim.

 With our team working to build a powerful case against those responsible for causing your loved one’s death, you can mourn your loss in peace.
 Contact our office for a free consultation today to learn more about what is next for your wrongful death action.

 A wrongful death can occur anytime one party is responsible for causing the death of another.
 It does not matter whether the death was accidental or intentional.
 If not for the liable party’s actions, your cherished family member may still be alive.

 Your wrongful death lawyer in North Memphis, TN, at Gatti, Keltner, Bienvenu & Montesi, PLC, will need to carefully conduct an investigation so we can uncover the identities of those who caused your family member’s passing.
 Unfortunately, wrongful deaths can occur in nearly any type of accident or event.
 Some of the most common ways wrongful deaths happen include:

 - Truck accidents